nrai14/translate-clean-api/README.md

 ### Possible hiccups

 * If any import problem/issues show up, dependencies might not work correctly.
 Please check and make sure the path to the interpreter/virtual environment is set up correctly
+* If you see "Is the docker daemon running?" then you need to open Docker before running the Dockcer commands
 * Issues with opening .xlsx file - Mac users may experience this, please first try opening with Google sheets
 * If opening with Google sheets is unsuccessful please try the following curl command: